On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: introduction

 In this paper, we argue that ignoring or oversimplifying clutter leads to the design of less useful sensing pipelines in \ac{ISAC} systems.
 In light of these recent advances in the design of \ac{ISAC} systems, we aim to analyze the impact of environmental changes on a monostatic ISAC network.
 The said network employs \ac{OFDM} waveforms to perform monostatic sensing in an urban scenario.
 More specifically, our paper asks the following two important questions, which have not been conclusively answered by previous works:

-\begin{itemize} \item What is the impact of channel aging in an ISAC scenario with multiple-antenna UEs?
+\begin{itemize} \item \review{What is the impact of channel aging in an ISAC scenario where the \ac{BS} serves a multiple antenna \ac{UE}}?
 How can one leverage the known channel temporal correlation structure to one's advantage? \item What is a realistic yet mathematically tractable model for clutter in an urban scenario ?
 How can one suppress the clutter action on the observed sensing data? \end{itemize}

 In light of these questions, the main contributions of our paper are the following: